OneLogicalMyth/zeroday-powershell/README.md

 The exploit.dll and the code for the TriggerXPSPrint.cpp comes from her original PoC.
 The exploit.dll simply launches notepad.
 I tried to replicate the XPS print api into C# but using `System.Printing` or `System.Drawing.Printing` only calls the print job within the current user context, you need to use the API to get the spooler service to initate the print job.

+The actual exploit process is the native hardlink and using the `Schedule.Service` COM object to execute the method `SetSecurityDescriptor`.
+This then overwrites the permissions on the hardlinked file thus also updating the DACL on the targetted file.
+The `example.ps1` is purely an instance of how you could use this exploit to replace a SYSTEM level service dll file.
+In this case it was the XPS printer, but it could also be an executable stored within `C:\Program Files` for example.

 This was patched by Microsoft on the 11th September 2018.
 The following link has the relevant KB numbers: https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2018-8440